Edra Soto

-Edra Soto (born 1971) is a Chicago-based multidisciplinary artist, curator, educator and co-director of the artist-run outdoor project space The Franklin.
+Edra Soto (born 1971, Puerto Rico) is a Chicago-based multidisciplinary artist, curator, educator, and co-director of the artist-run outdoor project space The Franklin.

 Biography

 Edra Soto was born in Puerto Rico in 1971.
 She received a Bachelor of Fine Arts degree from Escuela de Artes Plasticas de Puerto Rico in 1994.
 After moving to Chicago, she earned a Master of Fine Arts degree from the School of the Art Institute of Chicago in 2000.
-She has received a number of awards, including the Efroymson Contemporary Arts Fellowship (2016) and the Department of Cultural Affairs and Special Events (DCASE) Individual Artists Award (2017).
+She has received several awards, including the Efroymson Contemporary Arts Fellowship (2016) and the Department of Cultural Affairs and Special Events (DCASE) Individual Artists Award (2017).
 She has curated numerous exhibitions, including co-curating Present Standard at the Chicago Cultural Center in 2016.
 She is a faculty member in the Contemporary Practices Department at The School of the Art Institute of Chicago.
 Her work has been exhibited in solo and group shows both nationally and internationally.

 The Franklin

 In 2012, Soto and her husband Dan Sullivan founded The Franklin, an artist-run project space in the backyard of their home in Garfield Park, featuring installations and site-specific work by Chicago and national artists.

-The Franklin Collection of over 200 artworks by local, national and international artists is also at the Garfield Park location.
+The Franklin Collection of over 200 artworks by local, national, and international artists is also at the Garfield Park location.